mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 **Mitigation Techniques**
 To solve the challenges caused by ill-conditioned Hessian matrices, [Newton's method](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html) ([4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html)) is used after modification.
 The modification of the Newton's method introduced in [4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html) is necessary because it computes the inverse of the Hessian matrix to arrive at an optimum.
 If the Hessian is strongly ill-conditioned, then its inverse is ill-conditioned too.
-Section [8.6](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md) motivates the Newton's method and explains how it can modified ([Conjugate Gradient](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md)) in details.
+Section [8.6](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md) motivates the Newton's method and explains how it can be modified ([Conjugate Gradient](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md)) in details.
 [DELETE: wait until the other group pushed their text, if it is not well explained, leave my explanation]() <br />
 [DELETE:]()The modification of the Newton's method approximates the Hessian and its inverse without the need to calculate them exactly.
 The trick is to initially approximate the Newton's method by a second-order Taylor expansion, then calculating the minimum of this approximation at $x^{\ast}$ and move towards this minimum.